-- Completion of The Ambrose Experience (UNI 101) (mandatory during one of the first two semesters of study) - Completion of Core Requirements - Completion of a total of 120 credits (as outlined above) - A minimum of 72 credits must be taken at the 200 level or higher - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.5 in Psychology (PS) courses
+- Completion of The Ambrose Experience (UNI 101) (This course is required for all programs, and must be completed within the first two semesters of enrolment.
+Students who do not complete UNI 101 may not be permitted to continue in their program.) - Completion of Core Requirements - Completion of a total of 120 credits (as outlined above) - A minimum of 72 credits must be taken at the 200 level or higher - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.5 in Psychology (PS) courses